 8 hotspots for every shopper

-Lifestyle paradise: the city centre arcades
+Lifestyle paradise: the city center's arcades

-The Fünf Höfe on Theatinerstraße present a modern and elegant appearance with exclusive shops, galleries and the Kunsthalle (art gallery).
+The Fünf Höfe on Theatinerstraße presents a modern and elegant appearance with exclusive shops, galleries and the Kunsthalle (art gallery).
 The Hofstatt between Sendlinger Straße, Hackenstraße and Färbergraben is also architecturally unique.
 Trendy fashion and home-décor shops create a stylish ambience.
 There are cafés and bars in both arcades.
 Things get very busy in the underground Stachus arcades.
 A mix of fashion boutiques, delicacies from all over the world and service providers like hairdressers, florists, pharmacies and chemists await potential customers.

 The pedestrian area: Neuhauser and Kaufingerstraße